NILBOGtheSavior/poker-equity-nn/README.md

 ## Generating the data

 1. A function that takes in data such as `hand`, `board`, `num_opponents` calculates the normalized probability.
-2. Another function converts a card using one hot encoding.
+2. Another function converts a card using one-hot encoding.
 Each card in the hand and on the board will be encoded